The beautiful and scenic road to Ohio Pass in Colorado

 Is Ohio Pass paved?

-The first 19.79 km (12.3 miles) are paved, the remainder gravel/dirt but generally in decent shape.
-It’s appropriate for automobiles except for extremely low clearance vehicles.
+The first 19.79 km (12.3 miles) are paved, while the remainder is gravel/dirt but generally in decent shape.
+It’s suitable for automobiles, except for vehicles with extremely low clearance.
 Large RVs and boat trailers are not advised on the narrow portion near the top of the pass.
-Expect some steep parts, with a 10% maximum gradient.
+Expect some steep sections, with a maximum gradient of 10%.